waffletower/serum/README.md

-short-circuiting behavior for bindings in Clojure somewhat analagous to _optional chaining_ (https://en.wikipedia.org/wiki/Safe_navigation_operator) in Object-oriented languages like Swift and Objective-C.  Unlike `and-let*` in Scheme, I also wanted to support else conditions.
-Evan Gamble's `let-else` provides the facility for _else_ handling for each individual binding.
-I wanted a typical blanket _else_ behavior instead.
+short-circuiting behavior for bindings in Clojure somewhat analagous to _optional chaining_ (https://en.wikipedia.org/wiki/Safe_navigation_operator) in object-oriented languages like Swift and Objective-C.  Unlike `and-let*` in Scheme, I also wanted to support else conditions.
+Evan Gamble's richly featured `let-else` provides the facility for _else_ handling for each individual binding.
+I wanted a simple blanket _else_ behavior instead.

 ``` Clojure
 (and-let [a (its)